-The bill creates an exemption from the ban on insiders and certain other individuals from (1) getting credit from the credit union with preferential rates, terms, or conditions or (2) acting as a guarantor or endorser for the credit.

-The bill allows insiders and credit union employees or governing board members to get the preferential credit or act as a guarantor or endorser if it is done according to a written policy from the credit union's governing board.
+Additionally, the act creates an exemption from the ban on insiders and certain other individuals (1) getting credit from the credit union with preferential rates, terms, or conditions or (2) acting as a guarantor or endorser for the credit.
+It allows insiders, credit union employees, and governing board members to receive preferential credit or act as a guarantor or endorser if it is done according to a written policy from the credit union's governing board.
 The policy must (1) require offering uniform preferential rates, terms, or conditions to these people and (2) prohibit offering to extend credit if the credit union reasonably expects that, at the time of extending it, doing so would be a financial loss.